shujaatsscripts/Jenkins-deployment-on-K8s/README.md

 $ ./run.sh
 ```

-This script is tested on Windows 11
+This deployment is tested on Windows 11